busbud/tailwind-buddy/README.md

 });
 ```

-Take in consideration that this is going to drop the performance hard check the performance for more information.
+Take in consideration that this is going to drop the performance hard check the benchmarks for more information.

 ## Tailwind Autocomplete in VSCode (Optional)